junjiemao/dowhen/docs/usage.rst

 ``source_hash`` is not a security feature.
 It is just a sanity check to ensure that the source code of the function has not changed so your instrumentation is still valid.
-It's just the a piece of md5 has of the source code of the function.
+It's just a piece of the md5 hash of the source code of the function.

 Callbacks
 ---------